ankitlt09/CypressAutomation-Framework/README.md

-This is for Cypress Automation
+This is for Cypress Automation practise!